 Big tech companies like IBM, Facebook, Google and Amazon are pouring billions into AI research.
 There is already prototypes of new hardware components like memristors, qubits and even optronics.
 Once they work out the design flaws with those new technologies, they will be able to scale them up to billions on a single chip.
 Unlike conventional transistor based processors, it won’t take us a half century to gradually make them smaller and more energy efficient.
 Prototype memristors are already as small as cutting edge transistors.
-We will see a great leap forward in pattern recognition within the next 20 years, once companies finalize their design and scale up their chips will billions of memristors.
+We will see a great leap forward in pattern recognition within the next 20 years, once companies finalize their design and scale up their chips with billions of memristors.
+Normally specialized processors don’t have markets big enough to justify the expense of creating them, but machine learning is different, it’s the next Graphics Card.

 In my universe, all types of AI exist.
 A sentient AI is considered the offspring of whoever created it and it does have equal rights.
 There is a population control measure called Offspring Credits.
 Each citizen gets 3 credits and each offspring; a human baby, some other genetically engineered sentient species, a sentient artificial intelligence or even a physical or digital clone; costs credits.
 If a citizen produces too many offspring, they are fined the market value of Offspring Credits.